nowei/advent-of-code/2025/README.md

 ### day 03

 Part 1 was just finding the largest two-digit number in a string of numbers (respecting order).
 Part 2 is looking for the largest 12-digit number.
 So we consider the right 12 digits as the candidate number and consider each digit (starting from the left-most number) and compare them with the remaining numbers to the left to see if moving the candidate number would create a larger number (or gives more options to the other candidate numbers if it's the same).

+### day 04

+The first part was counting locations that fit a certain criteria.
+Then the second part was using those locations and removing them iteratively.